Business WiFi that's designed properly, not guessed

 Separation that reduces chaos

-Most WiFi networks fail because everything sits on one flat network.
+Most business WiFi problems get worse because everything sits on one flat network with no clean policy boundaries.

 - •Cleaner control and safer access